mshprygov/nanorc/README.md

 # Nanorc

-Custom nanorc configuration files for that pretty syntax highlighting in nano.<br>
+Custom nanorc configuration files for that pretty syntax highlighting in Nano.<br>

 These files were gathered from various sources across the Internet.<br>
 Some were later modified to my own liking, some rewritten entirely from scratch.